Liberal Studies offers several honors and awards to outstanding students within the LS community. For more information, email ls.aid@nyu.edu.

 Senior Thesis Prize

-(GLS only) The GLS Senior Thesis Prizes recognize outstanding achievement in GLS student scholarship and creative work.
-Each year, GLS awards prizes in two categories: Best Scholarly Thesis and Best Creative Thesis.
-Each GLS concentration first selects a Best Scholarly Thesis winner and, in concentrations where creative theses are permitted, a Best Creative Thesis winner within the concentration.
-A GLS-wide Best Overall Scholarly Thesis winner and Best Overall Creative Thesis winner are then chosen from among the concentration winners.
-Concentration Prizes are honorary recognitions.
-The Best Overall Scholarly Thesis Prize and the Best Overall Creative Thesis Prize each come with a cash award of $500.
+(GLS only) The GLS Senior Thesis Awards recognize outstanding achievement in GLS student scholarship and creative work.
+Each GLS concentration selects a Best Scholarly Thesis winner and, in concentrations where creative theses are permitted, a Best Creative Thesis winner within the concentration.
+Concentrations may select up to two Honorable Mentions in each category.
+The Best Overall Scholarly Thesis Award and the Best Overall Creative Thesis Award in each concentration come with a monetary prize.

 Valedictorian and Banner Bearer